auth0/docs/articles/api-auth/grant/password.md

 ## Overview

-The **Resource Owner Password Grant** (defined in [RFC 6749, section 4.3](https://tools.ietf.org/html/rfc6749#section-4.3)) can be used directly as an authorization grant to obtain an access token, and optionally a refresh token.
+The **Resource Owner Password Grant** (defined in [RFC 6749, section 4.3](https://tools.ietf.org/html/rfc6749#section-4.3)) can be used directly as an authorization grant to obtain an Access Token, and optionally a refresh token.
 This grant should only be used when there is a high degree of trust between the user and the client and when other authorization flows are not available.

-This grant type can eliminate the need for the client to store the user credentials for future use, by exchanging the credentials with a long-lived access token or refresh token.
+This grant type can eliminate the need for the client to store the user credentials for future use, by exchanging the credentials with a long-lived Access Token or refresh token.

 ![Resource Owner Password Grant](/media/articles/api-auth/password-grant.png)